 • Restricts desktop calling on Pro and Pro Plus plans

-Why I chose Ooma over Skype
+Why I chose Ooma

 Ooma is the best Skype substitute for small businesses seeking a VoIP solution without additional collaborative features.
-While competitors like Nextiva and Zoom Phone highlight its AI capabilities for meetings and messaging, Ooma emphasizes its high-quality business phone system.
+While competitors like Nextiva and Zoom Phone highlight their AI capabilities for meetings and messaging, Ooma emphasizes its high-quality business phone system.

 Among the top-ranking alternatives to Skype, Ooma has built a strong reputation in the telecommunications industry since 2004.
 It combines the reliability of traditional phone service with feature-rich telephony features, allowing businesses to operate efficiently from home or the office.

 With Ooma’s straightforward approach, distributed teams may find it restrictive due to the lack of collaborative features for video meetings and team chat.
-Instead, check out RingCentral, which combines all the features you need whether for hosting video meetings, managing large call volumes, or sending bulk SMS campaigns.
+Instead, check out RingCentral, which combines all the features you need, whether for hosting video meetings, managing large call volumes, or sending bulk SMS campaigns.

 • Enhanced call blocking: Screens all incoming calls against a database of over two million known spam numbers.